SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 November 5th, [10:00 CET / 14:30 IST / 17:00 SGT](https://www.timeanddate.com/worldclock/converter.html?iso=20211105T090000&p1=136&p2=83&p3=367&p4=438&p5=236&p6=248&p7=240) and [16:00 CET / 08:00 PST](https://www.timeanddate.com/worldclock/converter.html?iso=20211105T150000&p1=83&p2=45&p3=179&p4=64&p5=155&p6=224) (___tbc___)

 Did you know that SAP makes its own visual programming language for Computing Education?
 Let us tell (and show) you all about it: [Snap!
 Build Your Own Blocks](https://snap.berkeley.edu/) is the programming language kids in Silicon Valley learn in high school and college students at UC Berkeley use to explore the Beauty and Joy of Computing.
 We'll take you on an exclusive backstage tour of our R&D lab.

+Join us live on YouTube, and get involved in the conversation!

 <table border=0px>
 <tr><td width = 270><img src="../../images/JensMoenig_250px_shade.png"></td>